 The last line shows the success probability (specifically, the percentage of simulation trials where no shortfall was encountered).
 The higher the success probability, the less one needs to tweak other parameters such as investment contributions or time to draw downs to keep shortfall risk comfortably low.
 As shown in the left panel, the success probability at John’s retirement is 100%.

 The other results show wealth levels and success probabilities 10, 15 and 20 years into retirement.
 The 20-year success probability is still a relatively high 83%, suggesting that if all the other assumptions are realistic, John should feel assured that his asset allocation plan will enable him to enjoy a worry-free retirement.
-In any case, John is still at the planning stage, there are a number of “control buttons” he can tune to improve his chances of success.
+In any case, since John is still at the planning stage now, there are parameters he can change to improve his chances of success.

 I leave it as an exercise for you to think about what these tweaks could be.